bjornerstedt/blp/docs/design.md

     for the test of the mapping to be complete

 2. Simulation: $\alpha$, $\sigma$, $d$ and $c$ known, $p$ and $q$ unknown

+    (a) Calibration can either be direct, or from elasticities.

     (a) In RC done on all markets at one time - share() splits per market